-Steve, who is a US resident, comes to New Zealand with a view to purchasing land for investment purposes.
+- 42. Steve, who is a US resident, comes to New Zealand with a view to purchasing land for investment purposes.
 He returns to the US and continues to carry on negotiations for the purchase of land from a distance.
 Tracey, a New Zealand solicitor, arranges for searches of the land in Land Information New Zealand's records to be carried out and obtains a LIM report from the local authority.
-She provides advice in relation to tax issues relating to the purchase, advice on whether Overseas Investment Commission consent to the purchase is required and general legal advice in relation to the transaction.
-Tracey then drafts an agreement for sale and purchase which is signed by both parties.
-She also advises Steve regarding a mortgage to be secured over the land, drafts a transfer to be signed by the vendor and attends to settlement of the transaction.
+She provides advice on tax issues relating to the purchase, whether Overseas Investment Commission consent to the purchase is required and general legal advice regarding the transaction.
+Tracey then drafts an agreement for sale and purchase, which is signed by both parties.
+She also advises Steve regarding a mortgage to be secured over the land, drafts a transfer to be signed by the vendor and attends to settlement of the transaction. - 43.
 After settlement, Steve telephones a real estate agent and arranges for the property to be leased.
 Tracey drafts the lease and negotiates with the lessee's solicitor regarding the form of the lease.
-The lease is signed and the lessee takes occupation of the property.
-During a brief visit to New Zealand, Steve discovers that the lessee is using the property for a purpose that is not authorised by the lease.
-Tracey drafts a notice to the lessee terminating the lease and arranges for the notice to be served.
-The lessee then applies to the court for an injunction preventing Steve from terminating the lease.
-Steve instructs Tracey to draft documents opposing the injunction.
-Tracey provides advice in relation to the management of the dispute and represents Steve in settlement negotiations with the lessee.
-Ultimately, the dispute is settled out of court.

-The legal services provided by Tracey either facilitate transactions between Steve and the vendor, the mortgagee or the lessee which have a direct effect on the land (by creating or changing legal interests in respect of the land) or arise as a consequence of these transactions.
-However, Tracey's legal services are one step removed from transactions which directly affect the land.
+The lease is signed and the lessee takes occupation of the property. - 44.
+The legal services provided by Tracey either facilitate transactions between Steve and the vendor, the mortgagee or the lessee that have a direct effect on the land (by creating or changing legal interests in the land) or arise as a consequence of these transactions.
+However, Tracey's legal services are one step removed from transactions that directly affect the land.
 The legal services are not supplied directly in connection with land in New Zealand.
-Therefore, provided Steve is outside New Zealand at all times when these services are performed, the services will be zero-rated under section 11A(1)(k).
+Therefore, the services will be zero-rated under s 11A(1)(k), provided Steve: - · remains a non-resident; and - is outside New Zealand at all times when these services are performed, or - has only a minor presence in New Zealand that is not directly in connection with the supply of the services.